-If you find content that violates this policy, please report it.
+If you find content that violates this policy, report it.
 Instructions for reporting violations of our Community Guidelines are available here.
-If you find many videos, comments or a creator's entire channel that you wish to report, visit our reporting tool.
+If you've found a few videos or comments that you'd like to report, you can report the channel.

 What this policy means for you

 Don't post links in your content on YouTube if they fit any of the descriptions noted below.

 - Links to websites or apps that install malware

 - Links to websites or apps phishing for a user's login credentials, financial information, etc.

 - Links to websites, apps or other information technology that give unauthorised free access to audio content, audiovisual content, full video games, software or streaming services that normally require payment

 - Links to websites that seek to raise funds or recruit for terrorist organisations

 - Links to sites containing Child Sexual Abuse Imagery (CSAI)

 - Links to sites selling items noted in our regulated goods guidelines